vidbina/vidbina.github.io/_drafts/creole-computer-language.markdown

 </div>

 ## Constructs
-Basically I'll have to determine the basic constructs the language should support.
+When I think of a language I quickly think in terms of constructs that I already know from existing computer languages &dash;&dash; I am therefore extremely biased and perhaps not the best candidate for concocting something new.

+I have already though a bit about classes, methods, conditional statements, looping mechanisms, basic operators and use of punctuation.

 ### Conditional Statements
-Starting with the basic ```if```'s &dash; I will need a proper way to describe such logic.
-The language allows for the following grammer, which bears striking similarity to the grammatical structure utilized in the English language &dash;
-There is a reason they call it _neger-engels_ (Negro-English).
+Conditional logic is frequently needed in programs.
+I will need a proper way to describe such logic.
+The Suriname language allows for the following grammer, which bears striking similarity to the grammatical structure utilized in the English language &dash; There is a reason they call it _neger-engels_ (Negro-English):

     efu disi dan dati # if this then that